eclipse-tractusx/traceability-foss/docs/configuration.md

 An example value could be: `catena-x.net`

 `CATENAX_PORTAL_URL`
-This variable points to the CX Portal instance
+This variable is optional and points to the CX Portal instance

 ## Deployment